Wildfire Mitigation Plan

 Forecasting Fire Danger Conditions and Modifying the System

-It's never too early to prepare.
-With wildfire season right around the corner, there are plenty of things Yampa Valley Electric Association would remind members that they can do to prepare themselves, their families and their homes, to reduce the risk of wildfire.
-Things like trimming shrubbery, clearing tree limbs that are close to a home, cleaning gutters, and keeping lawns mowed and watered are good first steps.
+It’s never too early to prepare.
+There are plenty of things Yampa Valley Electric Association would remind members that they can do to prepare themselves, their families, and their homes, to reduce the risk of wildfire.
+Things like trimming shrubbery, clearing tree limbs that are close to home, cleaning gutters, and keeping lawns mowed and watered are good first steps.

-We’re currently on a five-year cut cycle to analyze and cut if necessary (typical tree growth in five years is ten feet).
+- Vegetation Management: We’re currently on a five-year cut cycle to analyze and cut if necessary (typical tree growth in five years is ten feet).
 Dangerous or hazardous trees are removed, including dead trees at risk of falling into overhead power lines.
-For more information see our Vegetation Management page at https://www.yvea.com/vegetation-management.
+For more information see our Vegetation Management page.

-We have a program to visually inspect our system every four years.
-Our visual inspections include the use of ATV's, drones, and helicopters.
+- System Inspection: We have a program to visually inspect our system every four years.
+Our visual inspections include the use of ATVs, drones, and helicopters.

-Each power pole is tested every ten years (roughly 3,600 poles every year) for structural integrity.
-Poles that fail testing are replaced.
+- Pole Testing: Each power pole is tested every ten years (roughly 3,600 poles every year) for structural integrity.
+Poles that fail to test are replaced.

-Temporary faults can sometimes turn into permanent faults, so we spend the time to patrol our main feeders for all substation trips, even when the breaker successfully re-closes.
+- Investigate All Temporary Faults On Main Feeders: Temporary faults can sometimes turn into permanent faults, so we spend time patrolling our main feeders for all substation trips, even when the breaker successfully re-closes.

-We inspect our substations monthly.
-We also do an annual dissolved gas analysis (DGA) test for all of our substation transformers to look for increasing levels of certain gasses that can predict internal transformers issues.
+- Monthly/Annual Substation Inspections: We inspect our substations monthly.
+We also do an annual dissolved gas analysis (DGA) test for all of our substation transformers to look for increasing levels of certain gasses that can predict internal transformer issues.

 New Programs & Initiatives

-Wrap the lower section of power line structures with fire resistant products to provide additional wildfire protection.
+- Transmission Line Structures Protection: Wrap the lower section of power line structures with fire-resistant products to provide additional wildfire protection.

-Remove brush from near the base of the transmission poles and perform right of way maintenance.
+- Improve Vegetation Management: Remove the brush from near the base of the transmission poles and perform right-of-way maintenance.

-Tighten mechanical connections (hot line clamps) through pole by pole inspections.
+- Expanded Distribution Maintenance: Tighten mechanical connections (hotline clamps) through pole-by-pole inspections.

-Replace a number of our standard expulsion fuses in high fire risk areas.
+- New Products (Trip Savers & Non-Expulsion Fuses): Replace a number of our standard expulsion fuses in high-fire-risk areas.